User guide

 - Option A: Pick a starter sentence.
 The app drafts three sentences from your Top 5 values.
 Tap whichever one fits.

 - Option B: Craft your own from three pieces.
 Fill three slots: an action verb (To build), whom this serves (for myself and my family), and the change you want (so that the right people stay safe).
-The app stitches a clean sentence live below as you type.
+The app builds a clean sentence below as you type.

 You can revise this sentence at any time.
-It shows up on your daily greeting, on your purpose card, and on the splash screen, so make it one you want to read every morning.
+It shows up on your purpose card and on the splash screen, so make it one you want to read every morning.

 Rate each life area on two scales: satisfaction (how is it right now, 1 to 10) and importance (how much it matters to you, 1 to 10).
 The app shows a satisfaction-by-importance map on the right and highlights your two biggest gaps (high importance, low satisfaction).
 Those gaps are your priority focus areas for the year.